praveenst13/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

 ## Timing Diagram
 ![img](w.png)
 ## Result:
-Thus the given logic functions are implemented using NAND and NOR gates and their operations are verified using Verilog programming.
+Thus the given logic functions are implemented  and their operations are verified using Verilog programming.